-Will IoT Manufacturers Produce Devices Compatible with Private LTE, Private 5G?
+Will IoT Devices Be Compatible with Private LTE and Private 5G?

 Private LTE is a scaled-down version of the public cellular network with all the same components defined by 3GPP standards.
 It must abide by those standards, so it retains the look and feel of a public LTE network but covers a smaller, private area and fewer users.
 Instead of all data going back to the central core of a mobile network operator, it stays local, and the evolved packet core (EPC) can be implemented in a server on the premises.
 Keeping the data on the premises adds a layer of security and control that many enterprises desire.